google/private-compute-services/README.md

-[Android’s Private Compute Core](https://blog.google/products/android/android-12-beta/) is a secure environment that is isolated from the rest of the operating system and apps where close-source features can safely access ambient and sensitive data.
+[Android’s Private Compute Core](https://blog.google/products/android/android-12-beta/) is a secure environment that is isolated from the rest of the operating system and apps where close-source features can safely access ambient and OS data.

-Since Android 11, the OS prevents PCC components from having direct communication with other apps, and forces its features to use a small set of well defined APIs in AOSP.
+Since Android 11, the OS prevents Private Compute Core components from having direct communication with other apps, and forces its features to use a small set of well defined APIs in AOSP.
 These protections are already open-source and can be found [here](https://cs.android.com/android/_/android/platform/packages/modules/Permission/+/efd83ae33345e86dd7e890ab03750aa04d954da1:PermissionController/res/xml/roles.xml;l=668,711,755,797,832;drc=77db87e9fcfaed305c2a4eabe72a66def3f91d11).

 From Android 12 forward, features inside Private Compute Core do not have direct